JLP-BioInf/SARS-CoV2-COMRADES-APP/README.md

 # R Shiny App for exporation and download of SARS-CoV2 COMRADES data

+You can now explore the structure of SARS-CoV-2 and the interaction with the host RNA!

 This is an ongoing development and will be updated soon.
 More things to come.

 ## Required R Libraries